 Dr Alexander Burns is an Australian trained orthopaedic surgeon who completed a Canadian Fellowship in Revision Hip and Knee Surgery.
 He has worked in private practice in Canberra since 2005, specialising in hip and knee replacement surgery and hip preservation surgery.
 He supports continuing education and research leading to improvements in outcomes for orthopaedic treatments.
 He is the current President of the Hip Joint Preservation Society, and sits on the Board of the National Joint Replacement Registry.

 Hip replacement and knee replacement

-Hip arthroscopy and young persons’ hip disease
+Young persons’ hip disease

 Labral tearing and hip bursitis treatment